 Cat bite abscesses

-Cat bites and scratches can also cause serious infections in people.
-Always seek medical advice from your doctor if you have been bitten or scratched by a cat.
+Cat bites and scratches can sometimes cause very serious infections in people.
+Always seek medical advice from your doctor if you have been bitten or badly scratched by a cat.

 Symptoms of an abscess include: